Western Carolina University

 Cullowhee, North Carolina

-With nearly 11,000 students, Western Carolina University offers a diverse array of almost 120 academic majors at the undergraduate and graduate levels, including award-winning programs in education, business, health, sciences, and the humanities.
-The university’s engaged, rich network of partnerships has helped it earn a spot on the U.S. President’s Honor Roll for Higher Education in Community Service (eight years continuously) as well as the select list of institutions recognized by the Carnegie Foundation for the Advancement of Teaching’s Community Engagement designation (2010 and 2015)..
+With over 11,000 students, Western Carolina University offers a diverse array of approximately 150 academic majors at the undergraduate and graduate levels, including award-winning programs in education, business, health, sciences, and the humanities.
+The university’s engaged, rich network of partnerships has helped it earn a spot on the U.S. President’s Honor Roll for Higher Education in Community Service as well as the select list of institutions recognized by the Carnegie Foundation for the Advancement of Teaching’s Community Engagement designation.
 WCU provides every student the opportunity to succeed by offering a strong array of services that promote excellence, including research opportunities, work-study programs, hundreds of extracurricular activities, and upper-level internships and capstone experiences.

 Get to know Western Carolina University